 - iMentor has received a signed consent form from you, your mentee, and your mentee's parent/guardian.

-- You and your mentee have been formally matched for at least three (3) months.
+- You and your mentee have been formally matched and participating in the program for at least three (3) months.

 - You and your mentee receive approval to meet from your Program Manager.